Alcoholism: Urine and blood tests

-With regard to alcoholism, BAC is useful to judge alcohol tolerance, which in turn is a sign of alcoholism.
 Electrolyte and acid-base abnormalities including hypokalemia, hypomagnesemia, hyponatremia, hyperuricemia, metabolic acidosis, and respiratory alkalosis are common in people with alcohol use disorders.

-However, none of these blood tests for biological markers is as sensitive as screening questionnaires.
+Alcohol use monitoring (both by self report or by biomarkers) is very important to the success of treatment of alcohol misuse.
+However, the cost of biomarkers and the intrusiveness of constant monitoring may limit their utility.

 Prevention

 The World Health Organization, the European Union and other regional bodies, national governments and parliaments have formed alcohol policies in order to reduce the harm of alcoholism.

-Increasing the age at which licit drugs that are susceptible to misuse, such as alcohol, can be purchased, and banning or restricting alcohol beverage advertising are common methods to reduce alcohol use among adolescents and young adults in particular.
-Another common method of alcoholism prevention is taxation of alcohol products - increasing price of alcohol by 10% is linked with reduction of consumption of up to 10%.
+Increasing the age at which alcohol can be purchased, and banning or restricting alcohol beverage advertising are common methods to reduce alcohol use among adolescents and young adults in particular, see Alcoholism in adolescence.
+Another common method of alcoholism prevention is taxation of alcohol products – increasing price of alcohol by 10% is linked with reduction of consumption of up to 10%.

 Credible, evidence-based educational campaigns in the mass media about the consequences of alcohol misuse have been recommended.
 Guidelines for parents to prevent alcohol misuse amongst adolescents, and for helping young people with mental health problems have also been suggested.

+Because alcohol is often used for self-medication of conditions like anxiety temporarily, prevention of alcoholism may be attempted by reducing the severity or prevalence of stress and anxiety in individuals.